Masayoshi Kabe

-Masayoshi Kabe (加部 正義, Kabe Masayoshi) (5 November 1949 – 26 September 2020) often known by his stage names Louis or Louise Louis, was a Japanese bassist and guitarist from Yokohama, Japan.
+Masayoshi Kabe (加部 正義, Kabe Masayoshi) (5 November 1948 – 26 September 2020) often known by his stage names Louis or Louise Louis, was a Japanese bassist and guitarist from Yokohama, Japan.
 Numerous online sources present him as half-French and half-Japanese, but this was actually a marketing creation from the producers of the Golden Cups; Kabe was half-American and half-Japanese.
 He began his career in 1966 as a member of The Golden Cups.
 He was a studio musician throughout the 1970s and also a member of various bands such as Speed, Glue & Shinki until he joined the group Johnny, Louis & Char (later renamed Pink Cloud) in 1978.
-After they disbanded in 1994 he formed the instrumental side-project ZZK while providing support to other musicians as a bassist.
+After they disbanded in 1994 he formed the instrumental side-project ZokuZokuKazoku (ZZK) while providing support to other musicians as a bassist.

-He also recorded three albums as bass player for a reunion version of the band Vodka Collins from 1995 to 1998.
+He also recorded three albums as bass player for a reunion version of the 1970s band Vodka Collins from 1995 to 1998.
 He died on 26 September 2020, of multiple organ failure.